Kunalkrsingh-10/ekart/README.md

 # ekart
-This is frontend website ,where we have to resell our old shoes and clothes
+This is a front-end website where we will sell our old shoes and clothes.